Terria-K/G11/README.md

 ## Encapsulation
 Encapsulation is the process of hiding the implementation details of a class from the outside world.

+### Access Modifiers

 Encapsulation is achieved through the use of access modifiers, such as `public`, `private`, `protected`, and `internal`, which controls the visibility of members of a class.

 + `public`: Public members are accessible from outside of the class, and inside of the class.
 + `private`: Private members are only accessible inside of the class, but not the other way around.